 Each year there are at least six one-hour presentations which include time for questions from participants.

-New Date!
-Thursday, November 24, 2016 | 10AM PST
+Thursday, January 19, 2017 | 10AM PST

-Dr. Fabio Feldman’s Biography
+Dr. Linda Rothman’s Biography